natekhchan/moviedb/README.md

 Link: https://natekhchan.github.io/moviedb/index.html

 ## Introduction:
 This app draws inspiration from the authors, Trevin Shu and Arpad G. Bondor [Gabriel] .
+This clockwork and artistry of work took about 3 weeks to fully debug and feature the final product.
 Its quality is crafted solely with the tact and skills of Nathan Chan, drawing awareness to the UX / UI features of the page.
 There are many features of this app.
 One of the main features of this app is allow the user to view it as a universal MOVIEDB (or movie databook).
 The user is enabled to search from the Search Options sorting by the genres of univerally all the movies from old to new.
 For example, movie criteria can include a mix of action, mystery and a romance.
 It would deliver on the likes of the user, catered to everyone who is a movie fan.

 There are also four main pages, which to choose from: